 that usually go away without treatment.
 Symptoms may include cough, mild sore

-throat, nasal congestion, runny nose or sneezing, and occasionally a fever of
+throat, nasal congestion, runny nose or sneezing, and occasionally a fever.

 - Influenza (flu) symptoms are usually more severe than

 a cold.
-The key symptoms in adults are fever, often
+The key symptoms in adults are fever and

 body aches.
 Headache, eye pain, muscle aches, and cough are also common.
 For